dynatrace-oss/barista/src/lib/tabs/README.md

 ---
+title: 'Tabs'
+description: 'Tabs are used to switch between different views.'
+postid: tabs
+identifier: 'Tb'
+category: 'components'
+public: true
+themable: true
+contributors:
+  dev:
+    - fabian.friedl
+  ux:
+    - raphaela.raudaschl
+tags:
+  - 'tabs'
-type: 'component'
+  - 'component'
+  - 'angular'
 ---

 # Tabs

-The `<dt-tab-group>` creates wraps a group of `<dt-tab>` components.
+The `<dt-tab-group>` wraps a group of `<dt-tab>` components.
 Each tab gets a label and a content respectively.
 The label is provided with a `ng-template` with the directive `dtTabLabel`.
 The content is also declared with a `ng-template`, but with a directive called `dtTabContent`.
 By default the first enabled tab gets selected if no selected tab is specified.

-<docs-source-example example="TabsDefaultExample"></docs-source-example>
+<docs-source-example example="TabsPureExample"></docs-source-example>

 ## Imports